FAQ: Our Post Quantum Cryptography (PQC)

 Yes, for most systems.

-- ML-KEM replaces classical key establishment mechanisms such as RSA and ECC-based key exchange.
+- ML-KEM replaces classical key exchange mechanisms (RSA, DH, ECDH)

-Together, they cover the core public-key functionality required for secure communications, authentication, firmware signing, and secure boot chains.
+Together, they cover secure communications, authentication, firmware signing, and secure boot chains.

-While other PQC algorithms may be relevant for niche use cases, ML-KEM + ML-DSA are sufficient for the vast majority of real-world deployments.
+- ML-KEM + ML-DSA are sufficient for the vast majority of real-world deployments, although in certain applications, SLH-DSA may be preferred.

 Is PQC extremely vulnerable to side-channel attacks?